airpair/the-essence-of-spring-data-neo4j-4/post.md

 The `@RelationshipEntity` annotation is mandatory along with the relationship type.
 Also note that the relationship type `PAIRS_WITH` is mandatory on the `pairings` field in the Ingredient class, since it represents a relationship entity.
 Also mandatory are the `@StartNode` and `@EndNode` indicating the start and end nodes of the relationship.
-As usual, we require a `Long id` which serves as the relationship id.
 Apart from this, we can define as many properties as we like.

 Note that when we add a Pairing via the `addPairing` method, we make sure that we set it on both ingredients comprising the pair.
 This ensures we can navigate from both ends of the relationship and hence save either entity correctly.